 Discovering the liable party in your rideshare accident is one thing.
 Knowing how to go about the insurance claims is another.
 That’s especially if the Uber driver is the responsible party.
 In such cases, it’s difficult to determine if the driver is personally liable or if the rideshare company bears liability.

 Generally, however, liability coverage depends on whether the Uber driver was at the time of the accident, driving for Uber.
 That, in turn, would depend on whether the driver was on the app or had accepted to pick you up.
-If the driver was working for Uber at the time, a $1,000,000 third-party liability insurance would cover you.
+If the driver was working for Uber at the time, third-party liability insurance would cover you.

 Getting fair compensation for your injuries and property damage is the main goal of an insurance claim or accident lawsuit.
 Depending on the peculiarities of your case, you may get the following types of compensation: